BurnedOliveTree/RepositoryBrowser/README.md

 uvicorn main:app
 ```
 And then, please open your preferred browser and go the link that was shown in terminal (by default it should be http://127.0.0.1:8000)

+## Possible Enhancements

+* Multiple website themes.
+    * Themes would be stored in small CSS files like *dark.css*.
+    * Switch / menu would have to be added to *index.html* to be able to select them.